How to Calculate Leverage (Gearing) and Margin

 (Simplify - your capital is $10,000 after gearing you control $100,000 - $10,000 is what percent of $100,000 - it is 10%)

-What is the Difference Between Maximum Leverage and Used Leverage
+What's Difference Between Maximum Leverage & Used Trading Leverage?

-However, you should note that there is a difference between maximum (leveraging given by your broker which is the highest leverage you can trade with if you choose to) and used (leveraging depending on the lots you have opened/open positions).
-One is the broker's (Maximum) and the other is trader's (Used).
-To explain this concept we shall use the example above:
+However, you should note that there is a difference between maximum (leveraging given by your broker which is the highest leverage you can trade with if you select to) & used (leveraging depending on the lots you have opened/open trades).
+One is broker's (Maximum) and other is trader's (Used).
+To explain this concept we will use example above:

-If your broker has given you 100:1 Maximum Gearing, but you only open trading lots of 100,000 dollars then Used Gearing is:
+If your broker has given you 100:1 Maximum Gearing, but you only open lots of $100,000 then Used Gearing is:

 10:1

 Your have used 10:1, but your maximum is still 100:1.
-This means that even if you are given 100:1 Maximum or 400:1 Maximum, you do not have to use all of it.
-It is best to keep your used leverage to a maximum of 10:1 but you will still select 100:1 maximum option for your account.
-The extra gearing will give you what we call Free Margin, As long as you have some Free margin on your account then your trades will not get closed by your currency broker because this requirement will remain above the required level.
+This means that even if you are given 100:1 Maximum or 400:1 Maximum, you don't have to use all of it.
+It is best to keep your used leverage to a maximum of 10:1 but you will still choose 100:1 maximum option for your account.
+The extra gearing will give you what we call Free Margin, As long as you as a trader have Free margin on your account then your trade transactions won't get closed by your currency broker because this requirement will remain above the required level.

-When it comes to trading currencies one of your rules: money management rules on your trading plan should be to use below 5:1.
+In trading currencies one of your rules: equity management rules on your trade plan should be to use below 5:1.

 16.64 : 1